JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-14-sightseeing.md

 ![ww-srgnt-majors](/images/ww-srgnt-majors.jpg)

-*Sharing breakfast with the sergeant majors before departing*
+*Sharing breakfast with the sergeant majors*

 For the first time since Nassau we got the rods in the water today.
 Of course we didn't fish inside the Land and Sea Park.
 We left Warderick Wells and headed into the Exuma Sound, the ocean couldn't have been much calmer.
 The waves were predicted to be around one foot and this time they may have been even smaller.
 The park extends a few miles offshore and we traveled just outside of the boundary marked on our charts.
-We were well outside our normal one to three hundred feet fishing depth but who knows, we might get lucky.
+We were well outside our normal one to three hundred foot fishing depth but who knows, we might get lucky.

 ![calm-ocean](/images/calm-ocean.jpg)

-*I'm not convinced there's any fish out here*
+*I'm not convinced there are any fish out here*

 The lures went in and we turned the boat south along the park boundary.
 The morning sun beamed in through the windows and turned the pilothouse into a sauna.
 Jules took over as captain and my parents watched the rods.
 The plan is to fish south just beyond the boundary and then turn around and stay at Cambridge Cay.